One killed as avalanche engulfs skiers after volcano erupts at Japanese resort

 "Other people appeared to be hurt by the stones, which appeared to be around 10 to 20 cm in size," another skier told NHK.

 The resort temporarily lost power, leaving a number of skiers suspended in gondolas for around half an hour until they resumed moving.
-Around 80 skiers at a hut at the top of the mountain were awaiting rescue, which began by helicopter on Tuesday afternoon.
+About 80 skiers, including some non-Japanese at a hut at the top of the mountain, were later rescued by helicopters on Tuesday afternoon.

 It was unclear whether the avalanche was caused by the volcanic activity but they occurred nearly simultaneously.